12 Illustration Styles Every Illustrator Should Know

 Malika Favre is another well-known digital artist whose retro style is described as "Pop Art meets OpArt."
 The sex appeal of the '50s and '60s meets contemporary minimalism in her work to create irresistible retro-inspired illustrations.

-If you decide to niche down into a vintage or retro style, you’re sure to build a portfolio of clients who love your work.
+If you decide to embrace a vintage or retro illustrator style, you’re sure to build a portfolio of clients who love your work.

 “In its specific sense realism refers to a mid-nineteenth-century artistic movement characterized by subjects painted from everyday life in a naturalistic manner; however, the term is also generally used to describe artworks painted in a realistic almost photographic way.”